felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 position: 5
 layout: documentation
 meta:
-  title: LivePepper Connection to HubRise Troubleshooting
+  title: Mailchimp - Troubleshooting Connection Issues
-  description: Instructions on how resolve connection issues.
+  description: Sometimes issues arise in the connection between Mailchimp and HubRise.
+Here's how to troubleshoot and fix these issues.
 ---

 From time to time it may be necessary to troubleshoot the connection between Mailchimp and HubRise.